Procurement Transformation

 Adding value through innovation and sustainability

-suppliers will be more intensively involved in innovation development.
+will be more intensively involved in innovation development.
 In this scenario, procurement must participate in the planning process at an early stage to approve potential suppliers and to be able to react to changes at an early stage.
-The topic of sustainability has also significantly increased the willingness to examine and restructure one's own supply chain if required: As an increasing number of countries adopt laws for due diligence in the supply chain, it is necessary to reduce ESG risks that can arise; for example, through dependence on individual suppliers or regions of origin.
+The topic of sustainability has also significantly increased the willingness to examine and restructure one's own supply chain if required.
+As an increasing number of countries adopt laws for due diligence in the supply chain, it is necessary to reduce ESG risks that can arise, for example, through dependence on individual suppliers or regions of origin.
 In addition, many companies are setting their own targets.
-Procurement will increasingly be faced with the task of analysing new markets and approaching new suppliers.
+Procurement will increasingly be faced with the task of analyzing new markets and approaching new suppliers.
 You can read about the role of procurement in sustainability here.

 Digitalization